-If you often use more than one Web page at a time, tabbed browsing may make it easier to switch between them.
-Load Web sites in separate tabs within one window.
+If you often use more than one Web page at a time, tabbed browsing makes it easier to switch between the pages.
+It allows you to load Web sites in separate tabs within one window.

-To open a new tab, select File > New Tab.
-This opens an empty tab in the Firefox window.
+To open a new tab, select File > New Tab or press Ctrl + T. This opens an empty tab in the Firefox window.
 Alternatively, right-click a link and select Open link in new tab.
 Right-click the tab itself to access more tab options.
 You can create a new tab, reload one or all existing tabs, or close them.
 You can also change the sequence of the tabs by dragging and dropping them on a requested position.